marteocosme/Public-TradeEngine-Bria/docs/02_Specs/MM_Snapshot_Schema_v1.2.md

 | 4 | new_stoploss | double | New SL after modification | BE, TRAIL |
 | 5 | closed_lots | double | Lots closed during scale-out | SCALE_OUT |

-####  Notes
+#### Execution Outcome Rules

-- Execution Outcome fields are populated ONLY in AFTER snapshots.
-- BEFORE snapshots MUST leave these fields empty.
-- These fields capture the RESULT of the MM decision logic.
+- action_executed MUST be TRUE or FALSE (not empty)
+- execution_reason MUST be populated when action_executed = FALSE
+- previous_stoploss and new_stoploss apply ONLY to BE and TRAIL
+- closed_lots applies ONLY to SCALE_OUT

 ### 5.5 Risk Geometry (Unchanged)